mishra-amrit/functions-engine/README.md

-# myAppEngine - Serverless Computing Made Simple
+# FunctionsEngine - Simple Serverless Platform

 Serverless computing is a cloud computing model which lets you focus on your application logic without worrying about underlying servers, scalability, load balancing, application servers, etc.

-With myAppEngine you can deploy your own serverless computing platform.
+With FunctionsEngine you can deploy your own serverless computing platform.

 <b>1.
 Code > 2.
 Package as Jar or zip > 3.
-Upload to MyAppEngine > 4.
+Upload to FunctionsEngine > 4.
 Ready to Go !</b>

 It's free & open source.
 Feel free to reach out for questions, suggestions & contributions to mishra.amrit@outlook.com

 No SDK, No extra dependencies for your Apps.
-You just need to write your methods / functions with signatures as specified below, then just package it as jar or zip and upload it to MyAppEngine.
+You just need to write your methods / functions with signatures as specified below, then just package it as jar or zip and upload it to FunctionsEngine.

     public <ResponseDTO-Class> <method-name>()